NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 ## Auditing usage on NuGet.org

-To help us understand the success of this feature and record priviledged actions for security auditing, we will at least record minimal information about the OIDC token trade, such as the repository owner, repository name, workflow path, etc. Existing auditing for API key usage will be used anywhere the short-lived API key is used.
+To help us understand the success of this feature and record privileged actions for security auditing, we will at least record minimal information about the OIDC token trade, such as the repository owner, repository name, workflow path, etc. Existing auditing for API key usage will be used anywhere the short-lived API key is used.

 The metadata available in a GitHub Actions OIDC token is mentioned in GitHub's [Understanding the OIDC token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token).

 These claims could offer useful indicators to package consumers about the package.
-In order to support a future effort for [SLSA Build L1](https://slsa.dev/spec/v1.0/levels#build-l1), NuGet.org may record additional properties provided in the OIDC token so that they could adorn the package details page.
+In order to support a future effort, NuGet.org may record additional properties provided in the OIDC token so that they could adorn the package details page.
 This would be in addition to minimal records kept for security auditing purposes but would not extent beyond what is provided by GitHub Actions in their token or their public OIDC endpoints (e.g. JWKS).
 This is not as strong as signed provenance artifacts but can augment the freeform metadata we have today such as repository URL, project URL, or SourceLink information.

 Imagine showing "this package version was published from GitHub repository X, at commit Y", with some linked docs and caveats, on the package details page.
 I think it can be useful without being authoritative, much like project URL or